-As at 30 June 2022 the assets of the Defined Benefit Division in aggregate exceeded accrued benefits in that division by \$275 million (2021: \$411 million) and Vested Benefits by \$300 million (2021: \$442 million).
-The Defined Benefit Division is made up of 42 separately funded plans and accrued benefit liabilities, which on an individual basis have different levels of funding.
+As at 30 June 2023 the assets of the Defined Benefit Division in aggregate exceeded accrued benefits in that division by \$470 million (2022: \$275 million) and Vested Benefits by \$370 million (2022: \$300 million).
+The Defined Benefit Division is made up of 40 separately funded plans and accrued benefit liabilities, which on an individual basis have different levels of funding.
 All sub plans are contributing at the rate recommended by the actuaries.

-As at the 30 June 2022 there were three plans that were underfunded (2021: Nil).
-Subsequent to balance date the Actuary re-calculated the funding position for all funds as at the 19 August 22 and all had returned to a satisfactory position.
-For the three funds, the Actuary recommends that the employer sponsor make additional contributions, which according to current assumptions, will result in member liabilities being equal to 100% of Accrued Liabilities over a period of three years; and the assts being equal to the target funding ratio multiplied by the Accrued Liabilities over five years.
+As at the 30 June 2023 there was 1 plan that was underfunded (2022: 3).
+Subsequent to the balance date, the Actuary re-calculated the funding position for all funds as at the 17 August 23, and this plan remains in a deficit position.
+The Actuary recommended in the previous year that the employer sponsor make additional contributions, which according to current assumptions, will result in member liabilities being equal to 100% of Accrued Liabilities over a period of three years and the assets being equal to the target funding ratio multiplied by the Accrued Liabilities over five years.